learn-academy-2023-golf/week-5-assessment-fmarte23/interview-questions.md

 Your answer: Super is used to call on the initialize method in the superclass.

-Researched answer: The super method is used in the subclass.
-After invoking super the subclass will have access to the instance variables within that method.
-Instance variables are not inherited since instance variables are local to a specific instance of a class.
-Via super, you are allowed to borrow instance variables from the parent.
+Researched answer: This method is used in the class to call on or invoke the super so that we may be able to access the instance variables within that method.
+By using super,  we can borrow these instance variables and further make modifications to the behavior of a method defined in its superclass.

 4. STRETCH: What is the difference between inheritance in JavaScript and inheritance in Ruby?

-Researched answer: Inheritance is a way of reusing code and creating new classes (types of objects) based on existing ones.
-In Ruby, inheritance allows a class (child class) to inherit (or acquire) the properties and methods of another class (parent class).
+Researched answer: Inheritance is a way of recycling code and creating new classes  or types of objects based on existing ones.
+In Ruby, inheritance allows a class (child class) to inherit or acquire the properties and methods of another class (parent class).
+JavaScript on the other hand uses prototypal inheritance where objects inherit properties and methods from other objects (prototypes).
 This helps reduce code duplication and makes it easier to maintain code.
+JavaScript and Ruby inheritance also have different mechanisms and syntax to support inheritance.

 ## Looking Ahead: Terms for Next Week